 Automatic Self Cleaning Strainer

-Automatic Self Cleaning Strainers employ a single, electric motor-driven rotating screen and a rigid scraper bar to remove solids from the surface area of the screens when rotated.
+Automatic self cleaning strainers employ a single, electric motor-driven rotating screen and a rigid scraper bar to remove solids from the surface area of the screens when rotated.

 Automatic Self Cleaning Strainers cleaning cycle must be performed while the strainer is under positive pressure.
 The automatic strainers can be provided in single and duplex configurations.
 Strainers are available in iron, steel, stainless, super duplex, and bronze.

 Automatic Industrial StrainersFirstly, automatic industrial strainers are mentioned as self-cleaning strainers or backwashing strainers.
 Thus they are designed for applications that need a continuous operation.
-Secondly, a primary reason to use automatic strainers is for top solids loading that might otherwise require frequent basket cleaning.Therefore, higher flow applications require larger baskets, which may be heavy and a burden to get rid of and clean.
+Secondly, a primary reason to use automatic strainers is for top solids loading that might require frequent basket cleaning.Therefore, higher flow applications require larger baskets, which may be heavy and a burden to get rid of and clean.
 Moreover, automatic strainers eliminate the manual process of monitoring and cleaning baskets.
-Automatic strainers are ideally fitted for hazardous, explosive, or remote locations.Dannenbaum LLC can have been a build-to-order factory so it’s easy for us to supply semi-custom solutions using our standard industrial strainers, filters, and valves because the base platform.
-When a semi-custom solution won’t solve the matter, our skilled team of engineers is prepared to style a custom solution for your toughest industrial fluid-control challenge.
+Automatic strainers are ideally fitted for hazardous, explosive, or remote locations.Dannenbaum LLC can have been a build-to-order factory.
+Hence, it’s easy for us to supply semi-custom solutions using our standard industrial strainers, filters, and valves because of the base platform.
+When a semi-custom solution doesn’t solve the matter, our skilled team of engineers is prepared to style a custom solution for your toughest industrial fluid-control challenge.

-Furthermore, Dannenbaum LLC type of self-cleaning strainers will remove unwanted particles from a water source within the 5-4,000 micron range and at flow rates starting from 10gpm up to several thousands of GPM in large applications.
+Furthermore, Dannenbaum LLC type of self-cleaning strainers will remove unwanted particles from a water source within the 5-4,000 micron range and at flow rates starting from 10 GPM up to several thousand gallons per minute in large applications.